Do You Have What It Takes?

 written by Homegrown Essentials

-2020 will be the end of year three for Homegrown Essentials.
+The beginning of 2021 will mark the start of year five for Homegrown Essentials.
 These past few years have seemed like a lifetime.
 HGE has grown tremendously, and faced welcome challenges in a blossoming hemp industry.
 As such, we have come to know and love the hardships faced by farmers and growers of all types.
 The behind- the- scenes work is what powers Homegrown Essentials to deliver you the best products possible.
 Read on to learn a little more about the hemp industry and what it takes to make quality CBD products.

 It is not easy to enter the hemp industry and it sure isn't cheap.
 The hemp industry is composed firstly of seed breeders.
 Seed breeders are growers who must know exactly where cannabis seeds are coming from; and have the ability to track that seed as it enters multiple phases of life.
 Seed breeders concern themselves with data.
 Breeders research ideal growing conditions, germination rates, time to maturity, dormancy, cannabinoid testing, among other things.
 Most importantly to the breeder, controlling the environment where the seed grows will help the seed stay uncontaminated.
 Seed breeders are the start of the industry since it all begins from seed.